palant/palant.info/content/articles/avast-complies-to-respect-users-privacy/index.md

 description: Despite their claims that there is no privacy issue, Avast has made considerable changes to the Online Security extension.
 The current versions are much more privacy-friendly.
 lastmod: '2020-01-16 09:43:23'
-title: Avast complies to respect users' privacy
+title: Avast complies to respect users’ privacy
 ---

 December last year has been an interesting month in Avast-land.
 After my [investigation into Avast's data collection practices](/2019/10/28/avast-online-security-and-avast-secure-browser-are-spying-on-you/) didn't attract any attention initially, [Mozilla and Opera removed Avast's browser extensions from their respective add-on stores](/2019/12/03/mozilla-removes-avast-extensions-from-their-add-on-store-what-will-google-do/) immediately after I reported them.
 Google spent two weeks evaluating the issue but eventually did the same.
-The matter of Avast selling users' data even [attracted attention of high-level politicians](https://www.vice.com/en_us/article/v744v9/senator-ron-wyden-asks-avast-selling-users-browsing-data).
+The matter of Avast selling users’ data even [attracted attention of high-level politicians](https://www.vice.com/en_us/article/v744v9/senator-ron-wyden-asks-avast-selling-users-browsing-data).

 {{< img src="avast.png" alt="Avast watching you while browsing the web" width="600" />}}